 i) Using the theory of change analysis to explore different options of achieving the maximum results with the resources available.

-ii) Using a portfolio management approach to improve cost effectiveness through synergies with other interventions.

-iii) Through joint operations (e.g., monitoring or procurement) with other partners.

-iv) Sharing resources or coordinating delivery with other projects.

-v) Using innovative approaches and technologies to reduce the cost of service delivery or other types of interventions.
+Using a portfolio management approach to improve cost effectiveness through synergies with other interventions. ii) iii) joint operations monitoring procurement) with other partners.
+Through or (e.g., iv) Sharing resources or coordinating delivery with other projects. v) Using innovative approaches and technologies to reduce the cost of service delivery or other types of interventions.

-Yes

-О {No}
+No